ShotSpotter

-ShotSpotter Inc. is a publicly traded, Fremont, California-based company known for its controversial gunfire locator service.
+SoundThinking, Inc. (formerly ShotSpotter Inc.) is an American security technology company based in Fremont, California.
+The company is publicly traded, and is known for its gunfire locator service.
 ShotSpotter claims it can identify whether or not a gunshot was fired in an area in order to dispatch law enforcement, though researchers have noted concerns about effectiveness, reliability, privacy, and equity.
 The company has been partnering with cities and police since 1997, and as of 2022 has been utilized by more than 130 cities and law enforcement agencies in the US.

 History

 ShotSpotter was founded by Robert Showen in the 1990s while he was working for SRI International.
 He created a company in 1996 and tested prototypes in Redwood City, California.
 Its early success was described by Wired as being "due to good PR, not good technology."
 James Beldock joined as CEO in 2003 as a "turnaround specialist"; in 2005 the company merged with Centurist Systems, which was creating acoustic sniper location systems for the military; Centurist held a "deceptively simple patent" for the location algorithm.
-Centurist's CEO, Scott Manderville, became president of the board.
+Centurist's CEO, Scott Manderville, became chairman of the board.

 As of 2021, the acoustic locator technology was installed in 125 cities and 14 campuses, covering 911 square miles.
 The locators are typically installed at 20–25 sensors per square mile and primarily connected via 4G networks (mostly AT&T and Verizon).
 In 2020, Chicago was 18% of the company's revenue, and New York City was 15%.

 Ralph Clark was named CEO of ShotSpotter in 2010.
 The company went public in June 2017.
 The company authorized a stock buyback program in 2019 and bought back $8.3 million by the end of 2020.

-The company's gross revenues were $58.2 million in 2021 (increased coverage by 49 square miles and 10 cities), up from $45.7 million in 2020 (increased coverage by 49 square miles and 10 cities) and from $40.8 million in 2019 (increased coverage by 82 square miles and 6 cities).
+The company's gross revenues were $58.2 million in 2021 (increased coverage by 49 square miles and 10 cities), up from $45.7 million in 2020 and from $40.8 million in 2019 (increased coverage by 82 square miles and 6 cities).
 The company had a net loss of $4.4 million in 2021, in part from nonrenewal of contracts and increases in legal costs, PR from Trident DMG, and lobbying.

 Toronto, Ontario has declined to use the technology, as the Ministry of the Solicitor General (Ontario) believes it violates Section 8 of the Canadian Charter of Rights and Freedoms.
 The company previously provided indoor gunfire locator technology, but discontinued it in 2018.

 ShotSpotter illegally lobbied the city of Oakland, California in 2014 and received a $5000 fine.

-In 2023, Portland, Oregon's auditor began investigating the company for similar lobbying violations.
+In April 2023, the company rebranded to SoundThinking to better represent "holistic approach to gun violence", but retained the ShotSpotter product name.

+In an August 2023 earnings call, the CEO of SoundThinking announced that the company had begun the process of absorbing parts (including the "engineering team") of Geolitica, formerly known as PredPol.

+The company spent nearly $24 million in sales and marketing in 2023.